 The cattle feeding industry is a major contributor to the economy of Kansas.
-On January 1, 2015, approximately 7 percent of all cattle and calves in the United States were located in Kansas.
-Approximately 17 percent of cattle on feed in the nation were located in Kansas, making Kansas the third ranking cattle feeding state.
-In 2014, there were approximately 5 million head of cattle slaughtered in Kansas or 19 percent of all cattle slaughtered in the United States, making Kansas the second ranking beef harvest state in the United States.
-The livestock industry's \$9.1 billion in revenue in 2013 represented 55 percent of total state agricultural revenue.
+On January 1, 2017, approximately 6.8 percent of all cattle and calves in the United States were located in Kansas.
+Approximately 17.6 percent of cattle on feed in the nation were located in Kansas, making Kansas the third ranking cattle feeding state.
+In 2016, there were approximately 6.1 million head of cattle slaughtered in Kansas or 21.7 percent of all cattle slaughtered in the United States.
+The United states, making Kansas the second ranking beef harvest state in the United States.
+The livestock industry's \$7.9 billion in revenue in 2016 represented 52.4 percent of total state agricultural revenue.

 Facility biosecurity is an important element of any disease prevention program.
-Biosecurity means doing everything possible to reduce the likelihood of an infectious disease from being introduced to or carried away from a feedyard by people, animals, equipment, or vehicles.
+Biosecurity means doing everything possible to reduce the likelihood of an infectious disease being introduced onto or carried away from a feedyard by people, animals, equipment or vehicles.